Lancartian/cc-bank/README.md

 - Physical currency is represented by in-game items with NBT tags
 - Always backup your `/data` directory regularly!
 - Keep your master password safe - it cannot be recovered if lost
-- Void chest frequencies are set in Create Utilities (not via redstone)
+- Void chest frequencies are set in Create Utilities GUI (place two items in frequency slots)
-- Redstone controls which hopper/dropper pushes items into which void chest
 - ATM authorization tokens should be kept secret and secure

 ---